csu-hmc/GaitAnalysisToolKit/docs/motek.rst

    .. note::

-      The EMG/Acceleromter channels are 72 milliseconds behind the force plate measurements.
+      The EMG/Acceleromter channels are 96 milliseconds behind the force plate measurements, according to the DelSys manual [#]_.
 There may be other delays present too that may or may not be taken care of in Cortex or D-Flow.
 The lag of the EMG/Accelerometers is due to the wireless communication.

 Human Body Model
    The mocap TSV file can also contain joint angles [degrees], joint moments